An Unlikely but Highly Effective Marinade

 Wine, Jamaican jerk dressing, vinegar, soy sauce -- all of these ingredients are synonymous with marinating roasts, as their acidic makeup helps tenderize the meat.
 On the opposite end of the spectrum lies milk, perhaps the least likely liquid you'd nominate to marinate your roast.
 However, milk -- which has a lower acid content than the aforementioned marinades -- helps you curb the risk of drying out your meat with excess acid, leaving you with an extremely tender and flavorful roast.
+It's also one of the few marinades with a proven ability to tenderize meats.

 Place your roast in a sealable plastic or glass container and add whole milk.
 Add about 1/3 cup of milk per 1 pound of roast.
 For this marinade, the meat doesn't have to be drowned in milk.